softwarefactory-project/DLRN/doc/source/usage.rst

     usage: dlrn [-h] [--config-file CONFIG_FILE] [--info-repo INFO_REPO] [--build-env BUILD_ENV] [--local] [--head-only]
-                [--package-name PACKAGE_NAME] [--dev] [--log-commands]
+                [--project-name PROJECT_NAME | --package-name PACKAGE_NAME]
-                [--use-public] [--order] [--sequential] [--status]
+                [--dev] [--log-commands] [--use-public] [--order] [--sequential]
-                [--recheck] [--version] [--run RUN] [--stop]
+                [--status] [--recheck] [--version] [--run RUN] [--stop]
+                [--verbose-mock]

     optional arguments:
       -h, --help            show this help message and exit --config-file CONFIG_FILE
                             Config file.
 Default: projects.ini
       --info-repo INFO_REPO
                             use a local rdoinfo repo instead of fetching the default one using rdopkg.
+Only applies when pkginfo_driver is rdoinfo in projects.ini
       --build-env BUILD_ENV
                             Variables for the build environment.
       --local               Use local git repos if possible.
 Only commited changes in the local repo will be used in the build.
       --head-only           Build from the most recent Git commit only.
+      --project-name PROJECT_NAME
+                            Build a specific project name only.
+Use multiple times to build more than one project in a run.
       --package-name PACKAGE_NAME
                             Build a specific package name only.
 Use multiple times to build more than one package in a run.
-      --project-name PROJECT_NAME
-                            Build a specific project name only.
-Use multiple times to build more than one project in a run.
       --dev                 Don't reset packaging git repo, force build and add public master repo for dependencies (dev mode).
-      --log-commands        Log the commands run by DLRN.
+      --log-commands        Log the commands run by dlrn.
       --use-public          Use the public master repo for dependencies when doing install verification.
       --order               Compute the build order according to the spec files instead of the dates of the commits.
+Implies --sequential.
-Imply --sequental --sequential          Run all actions sequentially, regardless of the number of workers specified in projects.ini
+      --sequential          Run all actions sequentially, regardless of the number of workers specified in projects.ini.
+      --status              Get the status of packages.
+      --recheck             Force a rebuild for a particular package.
+Imply --package-name
       --version             show program's version number and exit --run RUN             Run a program instead of trying to build.
 Imply --head-only